Wednesday, May 15, 2013

 Rating: 4 of 5 stars.

-The last Morganville Vampire book I read was number 12 and, well, it wasn't very good.
+The last Morganville Vampire book I read was number 12 and, well, I wasn't entirely on board with it.
 But I was committed to the series and they probably saved my grandma, so I decided I owed it to the Glass House Gang to keep going, to finish what I started.
 Thank goodness I didn't end it with number 12.

 Bitter Blood was back to that delicious crackfic like quality I loved so much about books 1-11.
 Things kept happening, there were ghost hunters digging around and Captain Obvious was back and shooting people IN THE FACE and taking down vamps, but only sorta, not really, and people were back from the dead and Hannah was getting canned from her new job as mayor and WHAT THE HELL IS UP WITH AMELIE ANYWAY.
 Also.
 Hey, Monica.
 Still a raging bitch?